thanosDelatolas/Cinema-Docker-App/README.md

 * `owner3@test.com`

-The password all the above users is `1234`.
+The password for all the above users is `1234`.